TM-NET: Deep Generative Networks for Textured Meshes

 Methodology

-Figure:An overview of the key components of TM-NET.
-Each part is encoded using two Variational Autoencoders (VAEs): PartVAE for geometry with EncP as the encoder and DecP as the decoder, and TetureVAE for texture with EncT as the encoder and DecT as the decoder.
-To make geometry guided texture generation possible, the conditional autoregressive generative model PixelSNAIL[Chen et al. 2018] is adopted here, which takes the latent vector of PartVAE as condition input and outputs discrete featuremaps that are to be decoded as texture images for the input geometry.
+Figure:An overview of the key components of TM-NET, for textured mesh generation.
+Each part is encoded using two Variational Autoencoders (VAEs): PartVAE for geometry with EncP as the encoder and DecP as the decoder, and TextureVAE for texture with EncP as the encoder and DecP as the decoder.
+For texture generation, TM-NET designs a conditional autoregressive generative model, which takes the latent vector of PartVAE as condition input and outputs discrete feature maps.
+These feature maps are decoded as texture images for the input mesh geometry.

-Figure: Our architecture for representing a textured part, which involves a PartVAE for encoding the geometry and a TextureVAE for encoding the texture.
+Figure: Network architecture for representing a textured part: a PartVAE for encoding part geometry and a TextureVAE for texture.

-Figure: The architecture of TextureVAE.
-The encoder maps the input image patch onto two continuous feature maps.
-Then the dictionary-based vector quantization is performed to make these feature maps discrete.
-The decoder takes the discrete feature maps as input and reconstruct the image.
+Figure: Network architecture of TextureVAE.
+The encoder maps the input image patch onto two continuous feature maps, top (t) and bottom (b).
+Then the dictionary-based vector quantization is performed.
+The decoder takes the discrete feature maps as input and reconstructs the image.

 Shape Interpolation